mikegrudic/reaxion/docs/source/Quickstart.rst

     jac_result[8] = -x25 - 5.68e-12*x27*x8 - x32 - x36;

 Let’s break down what happened there.
-First, reaxion is generating the symbolic functions needed to solve the system, as it needs to do before it solves the system with its own solver:
+First, jaco is generating the symbolic functions needed to solve the system, as it needs to do before it solves the system with its own solver: